steve12345585/SnipeOffice/solenv/maven/README.md

 the artifacts to Maven repository. `Maven` commands are invoked for that from within `Buck` driven build - so make sure you've maven installed, too.
-To be able to upload the API to Maven Central, access must be granted to LibreOffice project on OSSRH.
+To be able to upload the API to Maven Central, access must be granted to SnipeOffice project on OSSRH.

 == Buck